 - Embarrassing Nickname: Cale dubs Richard "Dick".

-- Evil Tastes Good: Monks taste like chocolate.
+- Evil Tastes Good: Monks' souls taste like chocolate.

 - Facial Markings: Above and below his left eye.
 His bags may or may not count.

-- Faux Affably Evil: Although later sliding into grnuineely Affably Evil
+- Faux Affably Evil: Although later sliding into genuinely Affably Evil.

 - Fingerless Gloves: Or so it appears.